Warsaw Investor Care logo

 M1 metro · civic core · highest activity

 20,000–23,000 PLN/m² The district's most active and well-serviced zone.
 Direct metro access, strongest café and restaurant density, highest tenant demand from both families and professionals.
-Pre-war building fabric at its most concentrated.
-Strongest yield and fastest re-letting in the district.
-Premium for metro proximity and street-level activity.
-Best balance of income and capital floor for investors.
+Fastest re-letting in the district and the top end of the district's rent range.
+Still a below-6% gross yield asset class — bought for liquidity and location, not income.

 Mickiewicza / Krasińskiego corridor